GaioTransposon/metadata_mining/README.md

 ```

 ⚠️ If you do not want to play the game when prompted to, you don't have to.
 Just type `QUIT` and the script will use the already evaluated answers from random_misclassified_samples_dict.pkl.

+The script above is set to use the GPT output files from the production run (with over 2M samples) instead of relying on the GPT output used for validation (which is based only on 1,000 unique samples).
+The manually curated samples from random_misclassified_samples_dict.pkl come from the benchmark set, but you can also make your own by removing the provided file, and playing the game.

 To exit the session just type `exit`